-- A: Not necessarily but Polytechnic has secured private suites at LIU Graduate Center, which is three short blocks from campus.
+- A: Not necessarily but the School of Engineering has secured private suites at LIU Graduate Center, which is three short blocks from campus.
 We have limited space, therefore indicate your housing preference at the time of application.

 - Q3.
 Are faculty members from outside the United States eligible to apply for the CSAW Summer Research Program?

 - A: At this time we are only accepting faculty members from colleges and universities in the United States.
-NYU-Poly will be happy to collaborate and work with faculty members from outside the United States to help establish research and cybersecurity programs in their schools.
+The School of Engineering will be happy to collaborate and work with faculty members from outside the United States to help establish research and cybersecurity programs in their schools.